 How common is the separation of abdominal muscles and how can I tell if I have it ?

 If you are a high risk pregnancy and have experienced multiple miscarriages, you will need medical clearance from your Doctor to exercise.
-Normally by the second trimester your doctor will allow you to return to exercise in a specialised form (ie specialised pregnancy exercise class like bodyfabulous) unless you have a medical reason you cannot exercise.
+Normally by the second trimester your doctor will allow you to return to exercise in a specialised form (ie with a certified pre/postnatal trainer) unless you have a medical reason you cannot exercise.
 You should know that exercise is not linked to miscarriage and I do screen clients individually to establish their suitability to exercise.
 I completely understand your concern, I experienced a miscarriage before my second pregnancy.
-Please understand that most women who have experienced miscarriages (1 in 3pregancies) then come to Bodyfabulous or Preggi Bellies to exercise and never have any problems.
+Please understand that most women who have experienced miscarriages (1 in 3 pregancies) then come do my sessions and never have any problems.
 However please feel free to contact me to discuss any of your concerns.

 How do you find some time everyday to exercise?
 I feel so sleep deprived!
 Can you help?